-If you contact us because you are interested in working for us then please click here.
+If you are interested in working for us then please contact us here.

 Our website collects your IP address and passes this information to Google Analytics so that we can monitor how our website is being used.
 Google uses your IP address in order to provide us with general information about use of our website and also to enable it to personalise advertisements on its own advertising network.
 Google may share this information with other Google services.
 The data we receive from Google Analytics allows us to make improvements to our website.